Estates & Trusts

 Estate planning involves deeply personal decisions about what you would like to happen after you pass away, or if you become unable to care for yourself.
 While anticipating your death may seem like a morbid topic, the purpose of estate planning is to ensure that wishes for your loved ones are realized and that disputes are avoided.

-A common misconception about estate plans is that only very rich people and old people need them.
+A common misconception about estate plans is that only the affluent and elderly need them.
 The truth is that almost anybody can benefit from an estate plan, including young people and those without many assets.
 Estate plans can also address issues that are unrelated to assets, such as custody of your children, who should make decisions about your care if you become gravely ill, and what you would like to happen to your remains.

 Estate planning involves considering factors relating to your family and loved ones, your personal finances and assets, and the law: